 NOTE: This covers configuration for the EntityResource, a REST plugin that core provides for content entities.
-Development of other REST services is covered in the Develop for Drupal guide like Working with REST Server.
+Development of other REST services is covered elsewhere; see for example the Develop for Drupal guide Working with REST Server.

 What is REST?